2121 Ala Wai

 Across 37 listings, views are consistently described as mountains, Ala Wai Canal, golf course, city, Diamond Head, ocean, and fireworks, with quotes like “panoramic views of the Ala Wai canal, golf course, Diamond Head, mountains” and “breathtaking OCEAN & DIAMOND HEAD VIEWS.”
 None of the 37 listings mention a cemetery view or anything like “overlooks cemetery.”
 There is no conflicting evidence suggesting any unit faces a cemetery.
 This repeated emphasis on other view types, combined with total silence about cemeteries, strongly supports the declared value of false, with no clear caveats.

-There are multiple direct references to viewing Friday night fireworks from units or from the building.
-This is strong, repeated evidence that fireworks views are available.
+There are multiple direct references to viewing Friday night fireworks from within the building or from units, including from the kitchen window and the walkway.
+This is strong, repeated evidence that fireworks views are available from some units.

 No analysis available